MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_notsupportederror.md

 ---
-title: class mip::NotSupportedError
+title: class NotSupportedError
-description: Documents the mip::notsupportederror class of the Microsoft Information Protection (MIP) SDK.
+description: Documents the notsupportederror::undefined class of the Microsoft Information Protection (MIP) SDK.
 author: BryanLa
 ms.service: information-protection
 ms.topic: reference
 ms.author: bryanla
-ms.date: 02/14/2020
+ms.date: 04/16/2020
 ---

-# class mip::NotSupportedError
+# class NotSupportedError
 The operation requested by the application is not supported by the SDK.

 ## Summary